Stripped (Christina Aguilera album): Critical reception

-Stripped received generally mixed reviews from music critics.
+Stripped received mixed reviews upon release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 55, based on 14 reviews.
 Billboard was positive toward the album, writing that the album is "a must-heard recording rich with pleasantly surprising depth".
 In a mixed review, E!
 Online wrote, "If she had just shown up and sang her ass off, Stripped would've been a better show".
-Josh Kun from Spin commented, "As an artistic statement, Stripped is all over the place;it's a move toward hip-hop, it's a move toward rock, it's ghetto, it's Disney".
+However, the site also complimented "Beautiful", adding that "she [Aguilera] has still got better pipes than Britney".
+Josh Kun from Spin commented, "As an artistic statement, Stripped is all over the place; it's a move toward hip-hop, it's a move toward rock, it's ghetto, it's Disney".

 Jancee Dunn of Rolling Stone provided a three-out-of-five-stars rating for the album, calling it "almost" an album for grown-ups, yet criticized its lack of musical concentration.
+In contrast, CDNow opined that "as a pop record, Stripped is practically flawless".
 Blender wrote a mixed review, yet commenting that it is better than Britney Spears' works.
 Writing for BBC Music, Jacqueline Hodges said that the album "is as full-on bold and over the top as most of Christina's outfits ... much of this seems to be an exercise in stretching the vocal chords [sic] to weak backing tracks".
+Rob O'Connor from Yahoo!
+Music called the album "sophisticated", noting that is "includes actual artistic input from the artist herself", which, he thought, was "a wonder in these modern times".
 Jim Wirth for NME commented that Stripped is a "Mariah Carey album" comparing it to Carey's 1999 Rainbow.
 Sal Cinquemani from Slant Magazine commented that the album is "so overproduced and overwrought that it could easily pass for a Janet album".